A Love Story

 Teenagers dancing in Cy Laurie's Jazz Club

-The girl's jazzy birthday bash with the so-called Weirdies in London in '61.
+The girl's jazzy birthday bash with the so-called Weirdies in London '61.

 As much as the girl loves films, she never appears in one herself.